- Books, Literature, and Writing»

 - Commercial & Creative Writing

-HUNDING'S SAGA - 22: THE OVER-KING'S CROWN, Hunding And Tofig Plan To Take The Prize For Valdemar
+HUNDING'S SAGA - 22: THE OVER-KING'S CROWN, Hunding And Tofig Plan The Theft Of Basil's Crown For Valdemar

 Is scheming to outwit him the way to a man's heart?

 'How do we reach this crown?'
 Tofig asked one morning back in the stronghold as they sat paring rich, dark red grapes from their stalks.
 'Being guarded all day and night it will not be easy'.

 'We wheedle our way into the Imperator's trust', Hunding answered between mouthfuls of soft fruit, washing it down with sweet Kypros wine.